ni/systemlink-storeandforward-beacon/README.md

 the health of the SystemLink Client store and forward feature.
 The beacon will monitor folders involved with the operation of store and forward to determine how many requests are pending to be forwarded, and how many requests have been quarantined due to errors reported from requests to the server.

 This example has only been tested on Windows with a default installation of SystemLink 2022 Q1 and is provided as is.

 For more information see [Salt States](https://docs.saltstack.com/en/latest/topics/tutorials/starting_states.html) and [Salt Beacons](https://docs.saltproject.io/en/latest/topics/beacons/index.html).

 ## Installation

 ### Using NI Package (Recommended)

+Requires NI Package Manager 20.0.0 or later on the client system.

 1. [Upload](https://www.ni.com/docs/en-US/bundle/deploying-applications-clients-systemlink-2021-r2/page/enabling-client-access-to-packages.html) `ni-systemlink-storeandforward-beacon_<version>_windows_all.nipkg` to a feed in SystemLink Package Repository.
 2. [Deploy](https://www.ni.com/docs/en-US/bundle/deploying-applications-clients-systemlink-2021-r2/page/deploying-packages.html) the **NI SystemLink Store and Forward Beacon** package to the client.